Aaron3963/CSE_151A_Project/README.md

 Our results are moderately believable—they outperform random guessing but remain far from reliable for decision-making.
 This reflects both the unpredictable nature of financial markets and the limitations of current modeling approaches.

 ## Conclusion
 Overall our second model performed worse than our expectations.
 Although it beat out the first model, it was very marginal compared to the hyperparameter tuning that was done.
-Some improvements that can be done to this model is to possibly create and ensemble with a time series model and transform the problem into a regression problem.
+Some improvements that can be made to this model are to possibly create an ensemble with a time series model and transform the problem into a regression problem.
 We believe that there is a lot of noise in the data to do a simple classification, so reworking the problem may utilize the model the best.
 These changes could improve the model; however, we believe that the improvements would be limited due to the nature of the model and the data itself.

 Future Models
-Another that we plan to look into are LSTMs.
-These types of models perform in both NLP tasks and time series tasks.
+Another that we plan to look into is LSTMs.
+These types of models perform in both NLP tasks and more importantly time series tasks.
 Since our problem is heavily dependent on those two things, LSTMs could be the perfect model.
 We have also already began working with BERT because it is bidirectional and it is specifically built for sentiment analysis.
-We believe that the combination of these facts along with attention can boost the accuracy on this dataset.
+We believe that the combination of these facts along with attention can boost the accuracy of this dataset.

 ## Statement of Collaboration